OOyaluade/portfolio/readme.md

 > [!NOTE] **Step by Step**
-> These projects are all centered around a fictitious health care company with thousands of users, employees, and stakeholders
+> These projects are all centered around a fictitious health care company called `CareMersh Health` with thousands of users, employees, and stakeholders
 > it is meant to demonstrate and sharpen skills while remaining deplorable in a live environment with minor tweaks.